trentjw/Home-assistant-with-touch-screen/README.md

 This instruction also allows for Root Directory access

-**so be forwarned messing about in root directory can break your system**
+**So be forwarned messing about in root directory can break your system.**